India Narrative Attacks Aims to Sow Division in Bangladesh Following Ousting of Prime Minister

 LEARN MORE: Use Case: Why Government Leaders and Policymakers Need Narrative Risk Intelligence

-Pro-India accounts also used hashtags to perpetuate these disinformation narratives across social media easily.
+Pro-India accounts also used hashtags to easily perpetuate these narratives across social media.
 Popular hashtags included #SaveBangladeshiHindus, #HindusAreNotSafeInBangladesh, #AllEyesOnBangladeshiHindus, #HindusUnderAttack, and #HinduGenocideInBangladesh.
-Specific inflammatory phrases were also employed as a tactic to boost these disinformation narratives, including referring to Muslim Bangladeshis as “terrorists” and “extremists” and asserting that “barbaric Islamic mobs” and “radical Islam” are inciting violence against Hindus.
-Some of these phrases are also being used by pro-India media outlets to propel disinformation narratives.
+Specific inflammatory phrases were also employed as a tactic to boost these narratives, including referring to Muslim Bangladeshis as “terrorists” and “extremists” and asserting that “barbaric Islamic mobs” and “radical Islam” are inciting violence against Hindus.
+Some of these phrases are also being used by pro-India media outlets to propel narratives.

 LEARN MORE: How deepfakes, softfakes, and an influential social media scene shaped the Indonesian presidential election